 35+ Years of Shaping Entertainment and Pop Culture - From Oscar and GRAMMY-winners, to animators, to creative directors and entrepreneurs, our graduates make significant contributions to their industries.
 Learn More.

-What does an Independent Filmmaker do?
-Where does an Independent Filmmaker work?
-ACR takes a look:
+What Does an Independent Filmmaker Do?
+Where Do Independent Filmmakers Work?
+ACR Takes a Look.

 Independent filmmakers produce films outside of major film studios.
-Also called “indie” or “art” films, independent films are typically made with lower budgets and the look and feel is noticeably different than bigger budget productions.
-Independent filmmakers usually have more flexibility in filmmaking, however, so their personal artistic vision shines through.
+Also called “indie” or “art” films, independent films are typically made with lower budgets and the look and feel has a noticeably different look and feel than that of big budget productions.
+Independent filmmakers usually have more flexibility in filmmaking though, so their personal artistic vision shines through.

 Independent filmmakers have the same responsibilities as studio filmmakers, except the budget may be smaller and the deadlines tighter.
 Filmmakers are the ones that actually make the film, so they are involved in all phases of production.
 They direct producers, directors, film crew, and other staff.
 Independent filmmakers are also involved in budgeting, scheduling, and promoting the film.
 Some independent filmmakers are also heavily involved in distribution of the film.